marcelomoresco/marcelomoresco/README.md

 I'm studying Flutter and Dart to become a better mobile developer.

-- 🌱 I have experience with Flutter and Dart by building some personal projects.

 - See my LinkedIn: [Marcelo Moresco](https://www.linkedin.com/in/marcelo-adriel-moresco-a32104179/)

 A clean and understandable code, as a good poem should be.